Research doesn’t always lead to one answer.

 Map tab — The spatial view.
 Optional.

-Each principle is mapped to a specific screen and a specific interaction moment.
+Each principle is mapped to a specific screen and interaction moment.

-The inference badge isn’t defined in a terms of service.
-It appears directly on every finding where the system has reasoned beyond the source evidence.
+The inference badge appears directly on findings where the system reasons beyond source evidence.

-Bias disclosure isn’t a checkbox buried in onboarding.
-It is surfaced at the moment of use, inline on each source card as it enters analysis, not as a setup step.
+Bias disclosure is surfaced inline on source cards as they enter analysis, not as a setup step.

-In Signal, principles don’t live in documentation.
-They live in the interface as visible constraints that shape how the system behaves in real time.
+These principles live in the interface as constraints that shape behavior in real time, not in documentation.

 Bias Awareness